 How to use a key phrase

-Focus on one main key phrase for each web page or blog post, that is relevant to your business.
-Write the content, focusing on that key phrase.
-The content should make sense to humans.
+Focus on up to two main key phrases, that are relevant to your business for each web page or blog post.
+Write the content, focusing on those key phrases.
+The content should always make sense and help humans.

 Use the key phrase in the title of the page, meta description and alt tags.
-However, be careful – do not ‘keyword stuff’.
-Google penalises any website that is caught over using keywords and/or using keywords that are irrelevant to the page.
+However, be careful – do not get penalised for keyword stuffing.
+Search engines won’t rank web pages that over-use keywords and/or use keywords that are irrelevant to the page.

-Do not use the same key phrases for any two pages.
+Try not to use the same key phrases for any two pages.

 Where to use a key phrase

 - The first paragraph should be a summary of the page and should include the key phrase.

 - Include the key phrase in the last paragraph.

 - Headings and subheading should contain the key phrase.